 How Reading Assignments Work

-For each lesson, I will ask you to read parts of online materials I select or articles I place in our e-Reserves.
-As you can see below, I'll try to make it as clear as possible what you're expected to do by always identifying specific reading assignments in boxes.
-Also, part of your class participation grade will be making responses on our discussion board to questions I pose about the readings.
-Whenever you see a "respond" prompt, you need to respond to that question as directed.
-Occasionally, I'll mark items "think about" when I simply want to direct your thoughts as you read.
+For each lesson, I will ask you to read parts of your textbooks and/or selected online materials and articles.
+As you can see below, I'll try to make it as clear as possible what you're expected to do by always identifying specific reading assignments in a separate box.

 You can access the readings right in the course website, and they are also available in Canvas.